clastix/kamaji/docs/getting-started-with-kamaji.md

 # Setup a minimal Kamaji for development

 This document explains how to deploy a minimal Kamaji setup on [KinD](https://kind.sigs.k8s.io/) for development scopes.
-Please refer to the [Kamaji documentation](../README.md) for understanding all the terms used in this guide, as for example: `admin cluster` and `tenant control plane`.
+Please refer to the [Kamaji documentation](../concepts.md) for understanding all the terms used in this guide, as for example: `admin cluster`, `tenant cluster`, and `tenant control plane`.

 ## Pre-requisites